These chai spice cupcakes consist of a moist and fluffy spiced cake base and topped with a chai spiced buttercream for the perfect Fall baking treat.

 Chai Spice Cupcakes

-- Preheat the oven to 350F.
-Line a muffin tin with cupcake liners.
+- Preheat the oven to 350°F. Line a muffin tin with cupcake liners.

-- In another mixing bowl, beat the butter with an electric mixer until creamy.
+- In a medium mixing bowl, beat the softened butter with an electric mixer until creamy.
+Add the sugar and beat on medium speed until combined.
+Add the eggs and vanilla extract and beat again until creamy.

-- Bake in preheated oven for about 18 minutes.
-A toothpick inserted into the middle of a cupcake should come out clean.
+- Bake cupcakes for about 18 minutes or until a toothpick inserted into the middle of a cupcake comes out clean.
+Remove from oven and let cool completely before frosting.

 Chai Spice Buttercream Frosting